goreleaser/goreleaser/www/docs/customization/source.md

   # Enabling this essentially mimic the behavior of nfpm's contents section.
   # It will be the default by June 2023.
   #
-  # Default: false
-  # Since: v1.14.
+  # Since: v1.14
   rlcp: true

-  # Additional files/template/globs you want to add to the source archive.
+  # Additional files/globs you want to add to the source archive.
   #
-  # Default: empty.
-  # Since: v1.11.
+  # Since: v1.11
+  # Templates: allowed
   files:
     - LICENSE.txt
     - README_{{.Os}}.md